 Just the first episode has tackled sexism in the workplace, racial stereotypes, slut-shaming, Twitter pile-ons and the construction of modern masculinity in Chet’s Bear Grylls-style excursion.
 Definitely a lot more to chew on than a piece of Fleur’s infamous giraffe poo.

-Click below to watch UnREAL on Lightbox today, with episodes arriving express from the US at 5pm every Tuesday
+Click below to watch the return of UnREAL on Lightbox today, with episodes arriving express from the US at 5pm every Tuesday